 Madhu Rao, Ph.D.

 Belcan Engineering, LLC

-I joined INCOSE in 2015.
-With an undergraduate and graduate education in Chemical Engineering, I shaped myself as a strong Systems Engineer at UTC Power working on the design, development and engineering of fuel cell power plants for over 8 years.
-Skills that I acquired help me transition seamlessly into Aerospace industry and currently I am a Section Leader for Systems & Software Engineering group at Belcan Engineering, leading a team of over 130 professionals in the development of aerospace systems.
+Dr. Rao joined INCOSE in 2015.
+With an undergraduate and graduate education in Chemical Engineering, he shaped himself as a strong Systems Engineer at UTC Power working on the design, development and engineering of fuel cell power plants for over 8 years.
+Skills that he acquired help him transition seamlessly into Aerospace industry and he currently serves as a Section Leader for the Systems & Software Engineering group at Belcan Engineering, leading a team of over 130 professionals in the development of aerospace systems.

-I have over 16 years of product design and engineering experience in diverse areas such as polyester manufacturing units, refinery process modeling and optimization, fuel cell power plants and aerospace systems.
-The underlying thread seaming through these areas of my experience is systems engineering.
-My current interests lie in supporting the growth of Systems & Software discipline at Belcan with special emphasis on continuous learning and training.
-With my engagement in INCOSE, I would like to expand my outreach in Systems Engineering community through networking with experts and help grow the community and the discipline.
+Dr. Rao has over 16 years of product design and engineering experience in diverse areas such as polyester manufacturing units, refinery process modeling and optimization, fuel cell power plants and aerospace systems.
+The underlying thread seaming through these areas of his experience is systems engineering.
+His current interests lie in supporting the growth of Systems & Software discipline at Belcan with special emphasis on continuous learning and training.
+With his engagement in INCOSE, Dr. Rao would like to expand his outreach in the Systems Engineering community through networking with experts and help grow the community and the discipline.

-I earned a Bachelors in Chemical Engineering from Indian Institute of Technology, Mumbai, India and a Ph.D in Chemical Engineering from Clarkson University, NY.
+Dr. Rao earned a Bachelors in Chemical Engineering from Indian Institute of Technology, Mumbai, India and a Ph.D. in Chemical Engineering from Clarkson University, NY.

 Worcester Polytechnic Institute